 Weslandia by Paul Fleischman, illustrated by Kevin Hawkes

 Instead of dying from boredom during summer vacation, Wesley creates a new world in his backyard, harvesting strange new fruits, creating a new language, inventing new sports, and finding friends.
-This is a great book for escaping from everyday life and being transported to new world. [picture book, ages 4-8]
+This is a great book for escaping from everyday life and being transported to a new world. [picture book, ages 4 and up]

 My Teacher is an Alien by Bruce Coville

 What do you do when you find your substitute teacher peeling off his face?
 Sixth-grader Susan has to stop her “alien” substitute teacher from kidnapping her classmates.
-It’s hard to go wrong with an “us-against-the-teacher” book like this one. [chapter book, ages 8-12]
+It’s hard to go wrong with an “us-against-the-teacher” book like this one. [middle grade, ages 8 and up]

 The Lunch Lady series by Jarrett J. Krosoczka